rafaelalma/adsmurai-poke/README.md

 With the unquestionable help of libraries such as [Axios](https://axios-http.com/) or [React Router v6.4](https://reactrouter.com/en/main)

+Bootstrapped with Create React App

+Tested with node v16.17.0 and npm v8.15.0

 ## Why Adsmurai-Poke is useful

 To help me get a new job, I hope